-ES 101 Introduction to Ethnic Studies (3) KCC AA/DS
+ES 101 Introduction to Ethnic Studies (3) KCC AA/DS and KCC AS/SS

-3 hours lecture per week Prerequisite(s): ENG 100.
+Prerequisite(s): ENG 100.
 Recommended preparation: MATH 82.

 ES 101 will explore basic concepts and theories for analyzing dynamics of ethnic group experiences, particularly those represented in Hawai'i, and their relation to colonization, immigration, gender, problems of identity, racism, and social class.